wiggitywhitney/mcp-commit-story/docs/testing_standards.md

-# Testing Standards for MCP Journal
+# Testing Standards for MCP Commit Story

-This document outlines the testing standards and best practices for the MCP Journal project.
+This document outlines the testing standards and best practices for the MCP Commit Story project.

+## Current Testing Overview

+The project currently has **532 tests** across **43 test files** with **80% test coverage**.
+The testing strategy emphasizes comprehensive coverage of MCP operations, telemetry integration, and core journal functionality.

 ## Core Testing Principles